Is There a Connection Between Caffeine and Anxiety?

-Something that anxiety and caffeine have in common is that they both cause a struggle with insomnia.
+Something that anxiety and caffeine have in common is that they can both cause struggles with insomnia.
 Studies have been done that have found that consuming caffeine, even during the early hours, can negatively impact your ability to get the rest that you need.
 The caffeine in your system impacts the levels of REM sleep where the deepest sleep occurs.

 While you may love your morning coffee or enjoy it as a pick-me-up in the afternoon, if you struggle with anxiety, it may be time to swap it out for something else.
-Even if you don't struggle with sleep, you may think "coffee gives me anxiety".
-There are many types of decaffeinated tea that you can drink in its place.
-This gives you the warm cup to hold in your hand to help satisfy that craving you have without having to increase your anxiety.
+Even if you don't struggle with sleep, you may think, "Coffee gives me anxiety."
+There are many types of decaffeinated tea that you can drink instead.
+This gives you the warm cup to hold in your hand to help satisfy any potential cravings, without having to increase your anxiety.

-Some of the most popular types of tea that help with anxiety include:
+Some of the most popular types of tea that can help with anxiety include:

 If you feel that your stress levels are out of control and you are struggling with anxiety, try cutting out caffeine.
-It's not something that you need to have.
-There are other ways that you can get energy in a much healthier way including getting more sleep, exercising, taking time to do some deep breathing, or going outside for some fresh air.
-These things also help to reduce your anxiety levels, the opposite impact that caffeine has.
+There are other ways that you can get energy in a much healthier way, including getting more sleep, exercising, taking time to do some deep breathing, or going outside for some fresh air.
+These things also help to reduce your anxiety levels.

 While you may love your morning cup of joe, Coke and pizza, or energy drink to get you through a late night, it's important to consider the impact that it has on your mental health.
 There are healthier ways to get a quick boost without having to risk increasing your levels of anxiety.